mysociety/petitions/installation.md

 ### 2. Create a new PostgreSQL database

 Petitions uses a PostgreSQL database, so install PostgreSQL first (e.g.
-`apt-get install postgresql-8.4` on Debian, or install from the PostgreSQL website).
+`apt-get install postgresql` on Debian, or install from the PostgreSQL website).

 The default settings assume the database is called `pet` and the user is also